News —

 The incident is being treated as an antisemitic hate crime.

-At 16:47hrs on Wednesday, 15 April, police arrested a 47-year-old woman at an address in Watford on suspicion of arson endangering life.
+At 16:47hrs on Wednesday, 15 April, police arrested a 47-year-old woman at an address in Kings Langley, Hertfordshire, on suspicion of arson endangering life.

 At 19:15hrs, officers arrested a 46-year-old man in the Watford area on suspicion of arson endangering life.

 The arrests were made by officers from the Met’s North West Area Command Unit.
-Both suspects remain in police custody.
+Both suspects were taken into custody before being released on bail to a date in July.

 It follows an investigation into the attempted attack on a synagogue in Fallow Court Avenue, Finchley.